-- Applied for and received our e-money licence meaning clients can now hold money for longer in their hub account before deciding which banks to deposit the money with; - Launched a "default easy access feature", meaning clients will always earn some interest; - Created an easier onboarding journey helping clients to open their first savings product and - Launched a"private offer" feature which allows partner banks to display products only to logged in clients.
+- Applied for and received our e-money licence meaning clients can now hold money for longer in their hub account before deciding which banks to deposit the money with; - open their first savings product and - Launched a"private offer" feature which allows partner banks to display products only to logged in clients.

-Looking forwards we will soon be launching a cash ISA offering and developing our mobile app functionality.
-Over 66,000 clients already use Active Savings holding more than £2.2 billion.
 Responding to the needs of our clients and partner banks will help drive our growth in the significant UK cash savings market.